chriskrycho/v5.chriskrycho.com/site/journal/2024/Observation on Constructor Syntax.md

     You could imagine solving that with special syntax on the method declaration or something, but that would get *very* noisy very quickly.

 2. This exact dynamic may be, along with the long history of constructors in C++, part of how Swift ended up with its approach to `init`.
 I would love to hear from Swift people who know!

+3. If you do a traditional constructor, i.e. my “special case” version you need to validate that the control flow through the body of that does in fact initialize the entire type correctly.
+The `static fn` version does *not* have that problem.
+It does require you to have syntax for constructing a struct directly, as the example above shows!

 For my purposes, I am going to start by just special-casing `new` and moving on, I think.
 But I reserve the right to change my mind.
 After all, the whole point here is to play around and learn about the tradeoffs *by building the thing*.
 More anon!